LambdaHack/LambdaHack/PLAYING.markdown

 Playing LambdaHack
 ==================

 Playing LambdaHack involves walking around the dungeon, alone or in a party of fearless adventurers, jumping between levels, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
-Horrible opponents do the same, intelligence allowing, while tirelessly chasing the noble heroes by smell and night-sight.
+The bloodthirsty monsters do the same, intelligence allowing, while tirelessly chasing the noble heroes by smell and night-sight.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill